eunivers3/python-multithread-batch-geocoder/README.md

 your google api key to enable the geocoding service.

 `[FILEPATH]`
 path to file containing a list of addresses.
-Each address *must* be separated by a new line.

 `[SAVE]`
 set to "json" or "csv" for your desired output format.